-- Select Focusing in the main menu
+- ► Select Focusing in the main menu

-- Select Focus Assist
+- ► Select Focus Aid

-- Select Auto Magnification
+- ► Select Auto Magnification

-- Select On
+- ► Select On

 - ► Turn the focus ring

 - An enlarged image section appears.
-The position of the enlargement depends on the position of the AF frame.
+The position of the enlargement depends on the position of the AF metering field.

 - The rectangle within the frame at the top right represents the current magnification, as well as its position in the displayed cropped section.